 How is listeriosis diagnosed?

-Listeriosis can be diagnosed by taking samples which are tested for listeria bacteria in the laboratory.
+Listeriosis can be diagnosed by taking samples which are tested for listeria germs (bacteria) in the laboratory.
 For example, samples of blood, urine, spinal fluid or amniotic fluid from the womb (uterus).
 Stool (faeces) samples are not reliable.

 Many healthy adults and children with mild illness only need treatment of the symptoms.
 For example, medicines to treat a high temperature (fever) or increased fluid intake if you have infection of the gut (gastroenteritis).